WooCommerce offers tons of advantages to online store owners that operate in internationally-oriented ecommerce markets.

 - Basic product information.
 It’s important to clearly display basic product information like product title and product price on WooCommerce product pages.
 As a bonus, it will also help with your SEO efforts and help you rank higher in Google search results.

 - Product description and stock information.
-Add a product description to let customers know a bit more about the product.
+Add a product description to let customers know a bit more about the product with a snippet.
 Consider including stock information which tells them if the product is available in stock, out of stock, or on backorder – without having to reach out to the customer support department.

 - Order CTA.
-This information typically includes product quantity, size, and color choices (if available) as well as add to cart buttons.
+This information typically includes product quantity, size, and color choices (if available) as well as add to cart buttons in a small snippet.
 This information should be easily accessible to customers from your WooCommerce product page.
 For example, customers shouldn’t have to scroll to add products to their cart.

 - Product metadata.
 The product SKU is metadata which provides information about the product.
 Different companies create different product SKUs for their WooCommerce products.
 In other words, the product SKU of the same product at two different stores will probably be slightly different depending on the store’s naming scheme.
 For example, a shop that sells t-shirts creates internal SKUs that show product information like size, color, price, and manufacturer information.
 So, the SKU for a black Levi’s shirt, size XL, might be “LEV-BLK-XL”.